IllumiDesk/illumidesk/README.md

 * **Data Directories**: This repo uses `docker-compose` to start all services and data volumes for JupyterHub, notebook directories, databases, and the `nbgrader exchange` directory using mounts from the host's file system.

-* **Databases**: This setup relies on a standard `postgres` database running in its own container for the JupyterHub application and another separate and optional Postgres database for lab environments (useful to connect from user notebooks).
+* **Databases**: This setup relies on a standard `postgres` database running in its own container for the JupyterHub application, another separate and optional Postgres database for lab environments (useful to connect from user notebooks) and the last one `postgres` database for the Nbgrader application to manage the courses, students and assignments with a better performance.

 * **Network**: An external bridge network named `jupyter-network` is used by default.
 The grader service and the user notebooks are attached to this network.